 If you have questions about specific forced-air unit brands or need help with your system, contact a professional HVAC contractor.

-FAQ About Forced-Air Heating
+FAQs About Forced-Air Heating

 What is the difference between forced-air and central heat?

 A forced-air system is essentially a type of central heating.
 In a central heating system, the heat is produced in a central location and distributed throughout the home.
 Forced-air systems refer to any heating system that uses air ducts or vents to circulate air.
-The term “central” is typically used in the HVAC industry to refer to your home’s cooling system
+The term “central” is typically used in the HVAC industry to refer to your home’s cooling system.

 What does forced-air heating mean in a house?